SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 We recommend reading the Gaia-X's own blog post on [Gaia-X and Verifiable Credentials / Presentations](https://gaia-x.eu/news-press/gaia-x-and-verifiable-credentials-presentations/) to get familiar with the idea and concepts behind **Verifiable Credentials** and **Verifiable Presentations**.

-The process described in this blog post is for the most part an example realization of [how to become a Gaia-X conformant user](https://docs.gaia-x.eu/policy-rules-committee/policy-rules-conformity-document/23.10/Process/) as documented by Gaia-X and to publish Gaia-X complint VCs for your service offerings.
+The process described in this blog post is for the most part an example realization of [how to become a Gaia-X conformant user](https://docs.gaia-x.eu/policy-rules-committee/policy-rules-conformity-document/23.10/Process/) as documented by Gaia-X. We extended the process to publish Gaia-X compliant VCs for your service offerings, too.

 This blog post will refer to the latest stable Gaia-X release at the time of writing (which is 22.10 - codenamed "Tagus") and the corresponding [Gaia-X Trust Framework 22.10 release](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/).
 Details of the process described here might change in future Gaia-X releases.
 Please consult the corresponding documentation.